Tekunokami/Tekunokami/README.md

-- 👋 Hi, I’m @Tekunokami, It's my first year at computer engineering, I currently started coding so I have so much to learn to become a game developer.
+- 👋 Hi, I’m @Tekunokami, This is my second year as computer engineering student, I still have so much to learn to become a game developer.
 Wish me good luck!
-- 👀 I’m interested in game development and modelling.
+- 👀 I’m interested in game development, web design and modelling.
+- ❤️ I possess a solid understanding of Python and Java fundamentals, while also demonstrating intermediate proficiency in C.
-- 🌱 I’m currently learning Python.
-In future I'll learn C, Java etc hopefully.
+- 🌱 I’m currently working on HTML, CSS and JS.
 - 📫 You can add me on Discord Tekunokami#0403.